oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 chmod +x NVIDIA-Linux-x86_64-555.42.02.run
 sudo sh ./NVIDIA-Linux-x86_64-555.42.02.run
 ```
+(make sure to replace the file name with the actual one that you got from the Nvidia website)

 7. The installer will guide you through everything.
+Please read everything with care and answer the prompts depending on the proper situation to avoid any problems.

 NOTE: If the installer asks you to disable Nouveau, allow the installer to disable it for you.
 You may need to abort the installer after this, then run `sudo update-initramfs -u && reboot`, then follow steps 3 to 6 above in order to restart the installer again once the system has completed rebooting.